apache/echarts-doc/en/option/component/legend.md

 Legend component shows symbol, color and name of different series.
 You can click legends to toggle displaying series in the chart.

+See [legend.data](~legend.data) for the matching rules between legend items and series or series data items.

-In ECharts 3, a single echarts instance may contain multiple legend components, which makes it easier for the layout of multiple legend components.
+A single echarts instance may contain multiple legend components, which makes it easier for the layout of multiple legend components. (since `v3.0.0`)

 If there have to be too many legend items, [vertically scrollable legend](${galleryEditorPath}pie-legend&edit=1&reset=1) or [horizontally scrollable legend](${galleryEditorPath}radar2&edit=1&reset=1) are options to paginate them.
 Check [legend.type](~legend.type) please.